tandica/rhcsa/9-managing-software/notes.md

 `dnf config manager --add-repo=file:///repo/BaseOS` use the local path if you copied contents of the RHEL installation disk to /repo.
 Since it's located on the disk, you don't need a URL.
 Just reference the local path.

+** **When using `dnf config-manager`, you must edit the repo file */etc/yum.conf.d* to include the "gpgcheck=0 line".**

+*/etc/pki* directory store the subscription and entitlement sertifications for Red Hat products and registered accounts.

+You need to be able to tell the server what repo to use.

 ### Do you already know?
 Questions